 The ASEAN Economic Community (AEC 2015) arrived recently.
-But the difficulty of creating a single market of over 600 million people makes businesses and investors concerned.
+But the difficulty of creating a single market of over 600 million people makes investors concerned about its future.

-For those who are not up to date, the ASEAN Economic Community arrived in late December of 2015.
-The community enables a freer flow of trade, capital, and labor among the ten member nations of ASEAN.
+AEC officially began in late December of 2015.
+The community’s stated goal is enabling a freer flow of trade, capital, and labor among the ten member nations of ASEAN.

-The details of the bloc are similar to the Eurozone’s.
-However, it doesn’t include some of the arguably less successful measures, such as a shared currency and central bank.
+Details of the bloc are similar to the Eurozone.
+However, AEC doesn’t include some of the arguably less successful measures, such as a shared currency and central bank.

 For example, Laos recently adopted “one-stop service” procedures in their customs department.
 This cut the processing time for cross-border shipments by half.

 At the same time, several high speed rail developments are either in the planning or construction phases.
-These include a line from Singapore to the Malaysian capital of Kuala Lumpur.
-A high speed rail link from Bangkok to Kunming in China, which will cut through Vietnam and Laos, will begin construction in 2017.
+That’s despite a recent delay of a link between Singapore and Kuala Lumpur.

-But many countries still need to improve their investment and immigration laws to meet AEC goals.
+Many countries still need to improve their investment and immigration laws to meet AEC goals though.
 While members have met about 80% of the community’s standards, the remaining 20% will be the most difficult.

-All members must meet certain criteria.
+Every AEC member must follow its requirements without exception.
 One is that businesses in most sectors must be able to have majority foreign ownership.
-But only a handful of nations meet this criteria.
+Yet only a handful of nations allow foreign corporate ownership at all.

-Cambodia and Singapore are the least restrictive for foreign companies.
-Thailand is the most, allowing foreign ownership of only 49% in all types of businesses.
+Cambodia and Singapore are the least restrictive for global businesses.
+Thailand is the most, allowing foreign ownership of only 49% in all types of companies.

 The AEC’s Free Flow of Labor – Easier Said Than Done

 There are also fears of unrest if foreigners take too many jobs.
-Singapore had a rare demonstration in 2014 because of what protesters see as foreign talent taking desirable jobs away from locals.
+Singapore had rare protests back in 2014 because of what they saw as foreign talent taking jobs away from locals.

-Even if not immediately, the ASEAN Economic Community will completely transform the business, investment, labor, and trade environments of Southeast Asia forever.
+It won’t happen immediately.
+Perhaps not even within the next decade.
+But given time, the ASEAN Economic Community will transform Asia’s business, investment, labor, and trade environments forever.

 Skip the Next Western Recession